CMS Quality Measures: Overview and FAQ

 • Medical claims

 By piecing this data together, CMS administrators are able to better assess whether national healthcare goals around safety, efficiency, and effectiveness are being met.
-Additionally, reporting on quality measures encourages facilities to meet standards of equitable, patient-centered care.
+Reporting on quality measures also encourages facilities to meet standards of equitable, patient-centered care.

-What Are the Different Types of CMS Quality Measures?
+What Are the Different Types of Quality Measures?

-There are specific types or categories of quality measures that are designed to assess different aspects of healthcare.
-These categories (and what they measure) include:
+There are specific types or categories of CMS quality measures that are designed to assess different aspects of healthcare.
+These categories, and what they measure, include (but aren’t limited to) the following:

-• Patient-reported outcomes — Outcomes directly reported by patients to assess their perception of care
+• Patient-reported outcome-based performance measure (PRO-PM): Outcomes directly reported by patients to assess their perception of care

-• Processes of care delivery — Steps taken to provide optimal care
+• Process: Steps taken to provide optimal care

-• Costs/resources — Costs or resources used to deliver care
+• Costs/resource use: Costs or resources used to deliver care

 There are dozens of quality measures that the CMS uses to collect data from facilities and providers.
-The CMS Quality Measures Inventory is an online repository that provides access to all of these measures and their descriptions.
+The CMS Measures Inventory Tool (CMIT) is an online repository that provides access to all of these measures and their descriptions.

 Measure: Child and Adolescent Well-Care Visits